makersacademy/bowling-challenge/README.md

 if (this.isSpare(rollScore)) { (make sure to specify this so computer knows where this method is coming from)

 # Fourth User Story
+User requirement: The player has a strike if he knocks down all 10 pins with the first roll in a frame.
+The frame ends immediately (since there are no pins left for a second roll).
+The bonus for that frame is the number of pins knocked down by the next two rolls.
+That would be the next frame, unless the player rolls another strike.

 As a bowling player
 So that I know when I have hit a strike
 I would like to be able to see the correct score after I hit a strike